Pulitzer Center Update October 11, 2021

 What is the Pulitzer Center's role in the editorial process?

-The Pulitzer Center will coordinate and support the network, including data support, but the fellows and their outlets will have total editorial independence to do their work.
+The Pulitzer Center will coordinate and support the network, including data and research support, but the Fellows and their outlets will have total editorial independence to do their work.
 Fellows may seek guidance and advice from RIN's editors as needed.

 Is editorial independence guaranteed?